fusion_place-requester-n.n.jar

 -

-FRE is installed per Windows user.
-To use Java included in the fusion_place runtime environment, log in to Windows with the user account that installed FRE.
+Note that FRE is installed per Windows user.
+Therefore, when using the Java Runtime Environment included with the fusion_place Runtime Environment as described above, you must be logged in to Windows as the user who installed FRE.